 - Auction Sniper requires your eBay password; Zero Hour never asks.

-- Auction Sniper bills per snipe; Zero Hour bills flat or lifetime.
+- Auction Sniper bills 1.95% of each win (capped); Zero Hour bills flat monthly or lifetime, regardless of how much you win.

 - Auction Sniper is a website; Zero Hour is a Chrome extension.